 Can we write our own vows?

 The most common way of personalizing the Episcopal wedding service is through the selection by the couple of readings and music.
 While the Episcopal service has recommended readings from the Bible, the couple is not limited to those readings.
 Nor are they restricted to readings from the Bible.
 So if there is a piece of prose or poetry that particularly speaks to the couple, it can be included.
-Also, if after carefully reading the Episcopal service the couple would like to add or modify elements, this can be done in consultation with Father Ken.
+Also, if after carefully reading the Episcopal service the couple would like to add or modify elements, this can be done in consultation with clergy.